Our Practice

 Amber Blank – Practice Manager/Cert.
 IV Veterinary Nurse

-Amber joined the Hammett Street Vets team in mid 2014.
+Amber joined the Hammett Street Vets team in 2014.
 She started vet nursing in 2009 and completed her Certificate IV in 2012.
 After completing her studies in Townsville, she worked in Darwin for a year before returning to Townsville.
-She has two “brown dogs” named Winnie (pictured) and Jacky Bobby, a calico cat called Martha (a Kelso stray who was dumped at a clinic where she worked), two cockatiels, four chookies and fish.
-Amber has a strong interest in birds and snakes and her favourite part of the job is dental nursing and spending the boss’s money on nice new equipment for everyone to play with.
+She has three cross breed dogs, two “brownies” named Sora and Jacky Bobby and a brindle staffy x named Peach Potato Pupperino Pupperchino who was a clinic surrender.
+She also has six chookies and a large black headed python.

 Rhiannan Beaven